 If any of the parts above appear defective, make sure that you let your workers know and take steps right away to fix the issue.
 If you have any questions about how to conduct these examinations, don’t hesitate to look over OSHA’s fact sheet on aerial lifts.

 You may also want to consider downloading IndustrySafe’s mobile app.
 This safety software will enable you to use a pre-built checklist or your own, upload pictures and can be used with or without internet access.
-It’s also compatible with major platforms including Android, Apple, BlackBerry and Windows.
+It’s also compatible with iPhones and Android phones.